History of ancient Egypt: Nineteenth Dynasty

 Egypt and its world in 1300 BC.

 Colossal depictions of Ramesses II at one of the Abu Simbel temples.

 Ramesses I reigned for two years and was succeeded by his son Seti I. Seti I carried on the work of Horemheb in restoring power, control, and respect to Egypt.
 He also was responsible for creating the temple complex at Abydos.

 Arguably Ancient Egypt's power as a nation-state peaked during the reign of Ramesses II ("the Great") of the Nineteenth Dynasty.
 He reigned for 67 years from the age of 18 and carried on his father Seti I's work and created many more splendid temples, such as that of Abu Simbel temples on the Nubian border.
 He sought to recover territories in the Levant that had been held by the Eighteenth Dynasty.
 His campaigns of reconquest culminated in the Battle of Kadesh in 1274 BC, where he led Egyptian armies against those of the Hittite king Muwatalli II and was caught in history's first recorded military ambush.

 Ramesses II was famed for the huge number of children he sired by his various wives and concubines; the tomb he built for his sons (many of whom he outlived) in the Valley of the Kings has proven to be the largest funerary complex in Egypt.

 His immediate successors continued the military campaigns, though an increasingly troubled court complicated matters.
-Ramesses II was succeeded by his son Merneptah and then by Merenptah's son Seti II.
+Ramesses II was succeeded by his son Merneptah and then by Merneptah's son Seti II.
 Seti II's throne seems to have been disputed by his half-brother Amenmesse, who may have temporarily ruled from Thebes.

 Upon his death, Seti II's son Siptah, who may have been afflicted with poliomyelitis during his life, was appointed to the throne by Chancellor Bay, a West Asian commoner who served as vizier behind the scenes.
 At Siptah's early death, the throne was assumed by Twosret, the queen dowager of Seti II and possibly Amenmesse's sister.

 A period of anarchy at the end of Twosret's short reign saw a native reaction to foreign control leading to the execution of Bay and the enthronement of Setnakhte, establishing the Twentieth Dynasty.